 Your friendships affect your Imaan

-Islam teaches us about the importance of friendships and that who we choose as our close friends has an effect on our Imaan.
+Islam teaches us about the importance of friendships and that who we choose as our close friends have an effect on our Imaan.
 The more time we spend around people who remind us of the Deen and striving to become strong believers, the better it will be for us and our Imaan.
 Through that, we are also able to encourage each other to improve our Imaan further as well as advise each other to avoid deeds which are displeasing to Allah.
 We read in a hadith:

 Abu Huraira reported: The Prophet, peace and blessings be upon him, said, “A man is upon the religion of his best friend, so let one of you look at whom he befriends.”
 (Sunan al-Tirmidhi)

 We learn about the significance of friendships in Islam in another hadith, where the Prophet (SAW) spoke about maintaining ties with those who were close to our parents even after our parents have passed away.
-We read: